grafana/grafana-infinity-datasource/website/src/wiki/uql.md

 ### parse-json

-`parse-json` is the first command that parses the output as json.
-This is optional in case if you use JSON/GraphQL URL.
+`parse-json` is the command to instruct the UQL to parse the response as JSON

 ### parse-csv

-`parse-csv` is used to specify that the results are in csv format
+`parse-csv` is the command to instruct the UQL to parse the response as CSV

 ### parse-xml

-`parse-xml` is used to specify that the results are in xml format
+`parse-xml` is the command to instruct the UQL to parse the response as XML

 ### parse-yaml